MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 > [action]
 >
 > Select the `LoanedItems.xcdatamodeld` file and click on the `Item` entity.
-Open the Data Model Inspector, and under `Class --> Codegen`, change the  dropdown option to `Manual/None`
+Open the Data Model Inspector, and under `Class --> Codegen`, change the  dropdown option to `Manual/None`:
 >
 > ![manual-none](assets/manual-none.png)

-Next we'll need to do a series of steps to create some Core Data files:
+Next we'll need to do a series of steps to create the Core Data files:

 > [action]
 >
 > 1. From `Editor`,  select the `Create NSManagedObject Subclass` option
 > 1. When prompted, ensure the `LoanedItems` Data Model presented has a **checkmark** in the `Select` column, and hit the `Next` button
 > 1. On the next screen, ensure the `Item` under `Entity` has a checkmark, and hit `Next`
-> 1. Choose the `model` folder to place the files, and then press the `Create` button to finish the creation process.
-By the end this should look like the following:
+> 1. Place the files at the top level, and then press the `Create` button to finish the creation process.
+Now move them to the `model/` group:
 >
 > ![managed_object](assets/managed_object.png)

 This will result in Xcode creating the following 2 Core Data specific files:

-- **`Item+CoreDataClass.swift`** — The Xcode-generated subclass of `NSManagedObject`.
+- **`Item+CoreDataClass.swift`**: The Xcode-generated subclass of `NSManagedObject`.
-- **`Item+CoreDataProperties.swift`** — A Swift extension of the `NSManagedObject` subclass above that contains all of its attributes and provides an entity-specific class method for creating a fetch request.
+- **`Item+CoreDataProperties.swift`**: A Swift extension of `Item+CoreDataClass` that contains all of its attributes and provides an entity-specific class method for creating a fetch request.

-**IMPORTANT DEBUG NOTE**
+## IMPORTANT DEBUG NOTE

-If you ever experience Xcode not being able to find `Item`, or if you need to change the model file, delete both files above, restart Xcode, and repeat the steps to generate the `NSManagedObject`
+If you ever experience Xcode not being able to find `Item`, or if you need to change the model file, delete both of the above files, restart Xcode, and repeat the steps to generate the `NSManagedObject`

 > [info]
 >